The C# Unary operators are also called increment and decrement operators. These unary operators are generally useful in the loop concepts.

-Generally, the difference in C# post-increment (or post-decrement) and pre-increment (or pre-decrement) shall identify while using looping concepts.
+Generally, the difference in C# post-increment (or post-decrement) and pre-increment (or pre-decrement) shall be identified while using looping concepts.
 When we use post-increment and post-decrement, first, the entire loop will execute.
 And then, the value will increment or decrement accordingly.

 In the case of pre-increment and pre-decrement, first, the value will be incremented or decremented before the loop gets executed.